Physics-50/General/docs/syllabus.md

 Final grades will be determined as follows:
 + Timely completion of the reading miniquestions: 10%
 + Checkpoints: 10%
-+ Reports: 75% (Modules 1-3 18% each, Tech Report 21%)
++ Oral Reports: 75% **[TBD: confirm weighting across Module 1, Module 2, and Tech Report now that Module 3 is removed]**
 + Lab Citizenship: 5%
 <!--+ Pre and Post Course Surveys: 5%-->

-All modules must be satisfactorily completed (lab weeks attended or made up, and reports submitted) to pass this course.
+All modules must be satisfactorily completed (lab weeks attended or made up, and oral reports given) to pass this course.

 <!-- Grades on the checkpoints and deliverables will be renormalized before averaging so that within their respective category all 3 deliverables are equally weighted and similarly for checkpoints. -->